2018-: Professor of Geography, Loughborough University.

 2005: Recipient of “Mother Earth” prize for outstanding research in human geography, Voss Foundation for Geography.

-My research focuses on academic travel, the geographies of knowledge production and the historical geographies of the university.
-Conceptually, it is informed by triadic thought that I have developed in different empirical contexts since the early 2000s.
-I have also published research on bank branch development in Hungarian banking, 1987-1999, and on European church design and centres of interaction in the Middle Ages, 300-1514.
+Heike's research focuses on academic travel, the geographies of knowledge production and the historical geographies of the university.
+Conceptually, it is informed by triadic thought that she has developed in different empirical contexts since the early 2000s.
+Heike has also published research on bank branch development in Hungarian banking, 1987-1999, and on European church design and centres of interaction in the Middle Ages, 300-1514.

 Current postgraduate research students